Bertini theorems revisited: Bertini theorems over a dvr

-\begin{cor} Assume that $\sX$ is irreducible and flat over $S$ of relative dimension $m \ge 2$.
-Then there exists an integer $d_0 \gg 0$ such that for all $d \ge d_0$, there are infinitely many hypersurfaces $H \subset \P^n_S$ of degree $d$ such that $\sX \cap H$ is irreducible and flat over $S$. \end{cor} \begin{proof} Let $H \in \P_A(S'_{d})$ be such that $\sY := \sX \cap H$ satisfies \thmref{thm:B-Bertini-red} (7) and \corref{cor:B-base-flat}.
-Then $\sY_\eta$ is irreducible and $\sY$ is flat over $S$.
-The flatness implies that no irreducible component of $\sY$ can be vertical.
-But this forces $\sY$ to be irreducible. \end{proof}
+\begin{cor}$($Bertini for irreducibility$)$ In the situation of \notbref{notat:BT-13}, assume further that $\sX$ is irreducible such that $\dim(\sX_x) \ge 2$ for $x \in \{\eta, s\}$.
+Then there exists an integer $d_0 \gg 0$ such that for all $d \ge d_0$, we can find infinitely many hypersurfaces $H \subset \P^n_S$ of degree $d$ for which $\sX \cap H$ is irreducible. \end{cor} \begin{proof} We let $H \in \P_A(S'_{d})$ be such that $\sY := \sX \cap H$ satisfies \thmref{thm:B-Bertini-red} (8).
+Then $\sY_\eta$ is irreducible and dense in $\sY$.
+But this implies that $\sY$ is irreducible.
+We note here that the proof of \thmref{thm:B-Bertini-red} (8) does not require $\sX$ to be generically reduced. \end{proof}